Striking Gold in Advertising: Standardization and Exploration of Ad Text Generation: Conclusion

 \section{Conclusion}

-In this study, we redefined ATG as a cross-application task and developed the first benchmark dataset.
-Additionally, through evaluation experiments using this benchmark, we demonstrated that the performance of ATG models varied significantly across different industries.
-Effectively leveraging multi-modal information poses a challenge for future research.
+We standardized ATG as a cross-application task and developed the first benchmark dataset.
+Through evaluation experiments using our dataset, we demonstrated the current status and remaining challenges.
 ATG is a promising application of NLP and a critical and complex research area for advancing user-centric language technology.
-We anticipate that the research infrastructure established in this study will drive the progress and development of ATG technology.
+We hope that the research infrastructure we established will drive the progress and development of ATG technology.